ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 manipulated by users through integrated visualization software that allow users to spatially manipulate and explore each dataset within the mapped space.
-While highly convenient for investigators who are interested in studying the specific modalities provided by these platforms, these systems can be limited in flexibility and more general applicability.
-The mapping software and pipelines are typically developed specifically with the data type and platform in mind, and the software is limited public availability.
-Investigators will find it difficult to apply the same mapping to their own data without direct collaboration with the platform owners.
+While highly convenient for investigators who are interested in studying the specific modalities provided by these platforms, these systems can be limited in flexibility, general applicability, and public availability.
+As a result, investigators often find it difficult to apply the same mapping solutions to their own data.

-The second category are specialized approaches specifically designed for mapping one or more modalities into a CCF.
+The second category comprises specialized approaches specifically designed for mapping one or more modalities into a CCF.
 These approaches use combinations of specialized manual and automated processes that address specific challenges in each modality.
 Examples include approaches for mapping histology [@puchades:2019aa;@eastwood:2019aa;@Ni:2020aa], magnetic resonance imaging (MRI)